HMS Belfast: Post-war service 19451950

 With the end of the war, Belfast remained in the Far East, conducting a number of cruises to ports in Japan, China and Malaya and sailing for Portsmouth on 20 August 1947.
-There she paid off into reserve, and underwent a refit during which her turbines were opened for maintenance.
+There she paid off into reserve and underwent a refit during which her turbines were opened for maintenance.
 She also received two more single Bofors guns, in place of two of her single 2-pounder mountings.
 She was recommissioned on 22 September 1948 and, before returning to the Far East, visited her home city of Belfast, arriving on 20 October.
 The following day, 21 October 1948, the ship's company marked Trafalgar Day with a march through the city.
 The next day Belfast took charge of a silver ship's bell, a gift of the people of Belfast.
 She sailed for Hong Kong on 23 October to join the Royal Navy's Far East Fleet, arriving in late December.
 By 1949, the political situation in China was precarious, with the Chinese Civil War moving towards its conclusion.
 As flagship of the 5th Cruiser Squadron, Belfast was the Far Eastern Station's headquarters ship during the April 1949 Amethyst Incident, in which a British sloop, HMS Amethyst, was trapped in the Yangtze River by the communist People's Liberation Army.
 Belfast remained in Hong Kong during 1949, sailing for Singapore on 18 January 1950.
-There she underwent a minor refit between January to March 1950 and in June she joined the Far East Fleet's summer cruise.
+There she underwent a minor refit between January and March 1950, and in June she joined the Far East Fleet's summer cruise.
 On 25 June 1950, while Belfast was visiting Hakodate in Japan, North Korean forces crossed the 38th Parallel, starting the Korean War.